Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (b) the date deactivation is completed.

-27 (1) A road permit holder who completes deactivation of an oil and gas road must, within 30 days after the completion, submit to the commission a signed statement stating that the road permit holder has complied with
+27 (1) A road permit holder who completes deactivation of an energy resource road must, within 30 days after the completion, submit to the regulator a signed statement stating that the road permit holder has complied with

 (a) section 24, and